-The Academy's facilities provide lecture classrooms, a teaching clinic, an herbal pharmacy, a library, computers, administrative offices, and lounges for faculty and students.
-Didactic courses are taught using white boards, projectors, anatomical models, and other media devices, such as laptops, DVDs, and televisions.
+The Academy's facilities provide lecture classrooms, a teaching clinic, an herbal pharmacy, a library, a computer room, administrative offices, and lounges for faculty and students.
+Didactic courses are taught using white boards, projectors, anatomical models, and other media devices, such as Chromebooks.
+The Academy's distance edcuation courses are taught using NEO Learning Management Software and Zoom.
 Clinical training materials include acupuncture needles, moxibustion, cupping devices, and diagnostic medical equipment, such as stethoscopes and sphygmomanometers.